What's inside this article:

 Find more details below:

-The following settings are not required, but we strongly recommend filling them for every content page:
+The following settings are not required, but we recommend filling them for every content page:

 - Introduction